TOILmodular/GARGLER/README.md

 - A switch to lock the current 16 shift register stages and to bring the CV outputs into a 16-step sequence loop

 ## How the module works
-The module design is purely analog.
 The core of the module are two CD4094 8-stage shift register ICs in series.
 The stage values are derived from a comparison of two input signals (external or internal via feedback loops) and mixed together in different ways to provide CV outputs.

 The CV values for each output channel are different, but not independent.
 Each CV value is determined by eight different stage values, with each stage influencing two different channels.